News & tips

 Initally the InDesign interface can be a little overwhelming.
 Navigating its menus to find the specific tool that you need can be frustrating.
 However, with time it becomes far simpler.
 For complete beginners, we’ve created the ‘map’ below to help them find the tool that they need quickly.
-We cover navigating InDesign’s menus and interface in our course for complete Adobe beginners.
+We cover navigating InDesign’s menus and interface in our Indesign training course for complete beginners.

 |Menu Bar||The Menu Bar provides you with a series of options from which you can select commands.
 Next to the Menu Bar you will see a series of buttons that allow you to adjust the view of the workspace and/or document without having to look for the same options in the Menu Bar.|

 |Document Tab||This is where you find the name of your document and it is also followed by the percentage the document is being viewed at.
 This is important because documents in InDesign can vary enormously in size.|